Thomas Sherwood (settler)

-Thomas Sherwood (December 24, 1586 – 1655) was an early settler of the Connecticut Colony and a deputy to the General Court of Connecticut from Stratford in the mid-17th century.
+Thomas Sherwood (1586 – 1655) was an early settler of the Connecticut Colony and a deputy to the General Court of Connecticut from Stratford in the mid-17th century.
 He is considered one of the founding settlers of Fairfield County, Connecticut.

 Early life and emigration

-Thomas Sherwood was born on December 24, 1586, in England, possibly in Kettlebaston, Suffolk, though the exact place of birth is uncertain.
+Thomas Sherwood was born in 1586, in England, possibly in Kettlebaston, Suffolk, though the exact place of birth is uncertain.
 He married Alice Tiler, and together they had several children.
 He emigrated from England to the Massachusetts Bay Colony in 1634 in on the Frances ship during the Great Migration of Puritans.
 By 1640, he had settled in Fairfield, Connecticut, and later moved to Stratford.
 Alice Tiler died circa 1640 and after that Sherwood married a woman named Mary.

 Career in Connecticut

 Sherwood fought in the Pequot War from 1636-1638.

 Sherwood became an active figure in colonial affairs.
 He was chosen as a deputy to the General Court of Connecticut from Stratford in 1650, 1653, and 1654.
 The General Court served as the legislative body of the colony, and deputies played an important role in the creation of early laws and the management of colonial governance.

 In addition to his service at the colonial level, Sherwood held various local responsibilities and was a landowner of some prominence.
 Records from the mid-17th century show his involvement in the civic and religious life of the communities where he lived.